 “No, but my kids would scare off bears with the racket they're making.
 Listen, I don't believe in those things, though it's a great idea for a story to tell the kids later.”
 He was still smiling.

 Dean wasn't surprised at his reaction.
 The existence of supernatural beings was kind of an open secret.
 People who wanted to know or had encountered these beings were aware, others weren't.
-At this time, Dean would have thought there were more people who knew or believed, but sometimes they got confused because their whole life revolved around their job, the search, the hunt.
+At this time, Dean would have thought there were more people who knew or believed.
+Of course, their observations were affected by the fact that their whole life revolved around their job, the search, the hunt.

 “I was just mentioning it, because tomorrow night is the first phase of the full moon.
 Werewolves change on three days per month, tomorrow will be the first.
 Maybe you should get your kids out of here before that,” Dean suggested.